-As discussed in Notes 2 and 4 to the consolidated financial statements, the Company changed the manner in which it accounts for revenues from contracts with customers and the manner it presents net assets and reports certain aspects of its financial statements as a not-for-profit entity in 2018.
+As discussed in Notes 2, 6 and 9 to the consolidated financial statements, the Company changed the manner in which it accounts for leases and unrealized gains on equity securities in 2019.
 Our opinion is not modified with respect to these matters.